Read on for the first chapter of my new book Hearts On Fire…

 “Roger that.
 Over.”

 I rub my hand across my jaw.
-Is this the part where I should be feeling apprehensive?
+Is this the part where I feel apprehensive?
 Fuck that shit.
 I have the same numbness inside that I always do.
 The only time I feel is when I kill, when dark satisfaction furls around my soul like thick, black smoke.

 The same color that used to pour from my dead mother’s mouth after my father’s fists went to town on her.